jkw0701/HQP_task_transition_ubuntu/README.md

 To increase the speed of the simulation, we modify the initial setup when the connection between the server and the client is made.
 Please refer to https://github.com/BenjaminNavarro/vrep_remote_api_shm

+## Project build
+Download the project and build it